SKY-AK05/Reva/README.md

 *   **Context Providers:** Each data type (Tasks, Expenses, Notes, etc.) has its own context provider located in `src/context/`.
 For example, `TasksContextProvider` is responsible for the global state of tasks.
 *   **Initial Data Fetch:** When a context provider mounts, it performs an initial fetch of its data from the database via a function in `src/services/`.
-*   **Real-time Subscriptions:** The magic happens here.
+*   **Real-time Subscriptions & Reconciliation:** The magic happens here.
 Each context provider subscribes to its corresponding database table using Supabase's `postgres_changes` feature.
+This listener provides a specific payload (`INSERT`, `UPDATE`, `DELETE`) for any change.
     *   **Example (`TasksContext`):**
         ```typescript
         // Subscribes to any INSERT, UPDATE, or DELETE on the 'tasks' table